City of Clayton, MO

 National Incident-Based Reporting System (NIBRS)

-On January 1, 2021, the FBI retired the Uniform Crime Reporting (UCR) Program’s Summary Reporting System (SRS) & law enforcement agencies across the US transitioned to collecting data under the National Incident-Based Reporting System (NIBRS).
-This transition allows for greater detail in collecting & reporting information.
-Examples of changes in data collection under NIBRS include the following:
+On January 1, 2021, the FBI retired the Uniform Crime Reporting (UCR) Program’s Summary Reporting System (SRS), and law enforcement agencies across the United States transitioned to the National Incident-Based Reporting System (NIBRS).
+This change allows for more comprehensive and detailed crime data collection and reporting.

-Additional information on differences between NIBRS & SRS can be found here.
-Below you will find an image representing total crimes reported between January 1, 2015, and December 31, 2024.
+Additional information about the differences between NIBRS and SRS can be found here.
+Below is an image illustrating total crimes reported from January 1, 2016, to December 31, 2025.
+As shown, total crime in 2025 remained well below the ten-year average.

 Uniform Crime Reporting

-Note: No Arsons or Homicides were reported in 2024.
-Additionally, 2024 saw significant decreases in Motor Vehicle Thefts, Burglaries and Larcenies.
+Notes: No Homicides were reported in 2025.
+Additionally, in 2025, Motor Vehicle Thefts decreased significantly.

 Robbery: The taking, or attempting to take, anything of value under confrontational circumstances from the control, custody, or care of another person by force or threat of force or violence and/or by putting the victim in fear of immediate harm.

-Aggravated Assault: An unlawful attack by one person upon another wherein the offender uses a weapon or displays it in a threatening manner, or the victim suffers obvious severe or aggravated bodily injury involving apparent broken bones, loss of teeth, possible internal injury, severe laceration, or loss of consciousness.
+Aggravated Assault: An unlawful attack by one person upon another wherein the offender uses a weapon or displays it in a threatening manner, or the victim suffers obvious, severe, or aggravated bodily injury involving apparent broken bones, loss of teeth, possible internal injury, severe laceration, or loss of consciousness.
 This also includes assault with disease (as in cases when the offender is aware that he/she is infected with a deadly disease and deliberately attempts to inflict the disease by biting, spitting, etc.).
-Note: 12 of the 14 Aggravated Assaults reported in 2024 occurred inside a correctional facility (St. Louis County Justice Center or St. Louis County Juvenile Detention Center).
+Note: All seven of the Aggravated Assaults reported in 2025 occurred inside a correctional facility (St. Louis County Justice Center or St. Louis County Juvenile Detention Center).
+Aggravated Assault

 Motor Vehicle Theft: The theft of a motor vehicle.